joomla-framework/http/docs/classes/HttpFactory.md

 /*
  * @param   array|\ArrayAccess  $options  Options for creating TransportInterface object
- * @param   array|string        $default  Adapter (string) or queue of adapters (array) to use */ public function getAvailableDriver($options = array(), $default = null)
+ * @param   array|string        $default  Adapter (string) or queue of adapters (array) to use *
+ * @return  TransportInterface|boolean  Interface sub-class or boolean false if no adapters are available *
+ * @throws  \InvalidArgumentException
+ */
+public function getAvailableDriver($options = array(), $default = null)
 ```